 Locate all of the screws and bolts before you start.
 Look along the bottom, near lights, around or in the armrest.
 Sometimes they will be hidden beneath rubber pads, so be sure to lift these as well.

-If you have crank windows, looks for the metal clip that holds the crank in place and use an L pick to remove the clip and pull the crank off.
+If you have crank windows, look for the metal clip that holds the crank in place and use an L pick to remove the clip and pull the crank off.

 You’ll also need to remove the door handle.
 There should be a small screw located near the center, unscrew it and put it somewhere that it won’t get lost.
 Pull the handle out as if you’re opening the door and slide the plastic casing off around it.
 This may vary a bit, so be gentle and take the time to do it right.